danieleteti/delphimvcframework/README.md

 ## What users say about DMVCFramework

+> "DMVCFramework and the Entity utility are fantastic!" -- Roberto

 >"DMVCFramework is a great framework.
 It's very intuitive, fast, easy to use, actually there is nothing more to ask for." -- Samir

 >"Wow!
 To do that in J2EE it takes 2 days" -- a training participant after a 5 minutes demo.